jimbro1000/6847Pi/README.md

 potentially anywhere in the full 64k address space.

 In addition the chip provides a horizontal sync signal (consumed by the SAM)

+Fully implemented the data output requires 14 gpio pins.
+Simplifying the implementation in conjunction with a SAM reduces the pin count to just 2.

 ## Signal Input ##
 The 6847 requires a clock input (CLK), 8 bits of data bus (DD0-DD7) and 8 bits of mode control: